 Sex at Dawn

-In this controversial, thought-provoking New York Times bestseller, Christopher Ryan and Cacilda Jethá debunk almost everything we’ve been told about human sexual nature, weaving together convergent, frequently overlooked evidence from anthropology, archaeology, primatology, anatomy, and psychosexuality to show how far from human nature monogamy really is.
+In this controversial, thought-provoking New York Times bestseller, Christopher Ryan and Cacilda Jethá debunk almost everything we’ve been told about human sexual nature, weaving together convergent, frequently overlooked evidence from anthropology, archaeology, primatology, anatomy, and psychosexuality to show how far from human nature sexual monogamy really is.
 Translated into over twenty languages, and winner of the 2011 Ira and Harriet Reiss Theory Award from the Society for the Scientific Study of Sexuality, and named Consumer Book of the Year by the Society for Sex Therapy and Research (SSTAR), Sex at Dawn exposes the ancient roots of human sexuality while pointing toward a more optimistic future illuminated by our innate capacities for love, cooperation, and generosity.

 “The single most important book on human sexuality since Alfred Kinsey’s Sexual Behavior in the Human Male.”